fionapye/FossilJ/README.md

 FossilJ is licensed under a [AGPLv3 License](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)#summary).

-The program's documentation is available here:
+The documentation for the plugin is available below:

 Summary:
 <ul>